 People, companies, and government agencies can be sued for a death because of their negligence.
 For example, if a person has been fatally injured in a car crash that involves a semi-truck with a tire blow-out.
 Wrongful death claims could include the following defendants:

 Need more answers?

-Call us at Mountain View Law Group for a free consultation to get your questions answered.
+Call our attorneys in Ogden UT at Mountain View Law Group for a free consultation to get your questions answered.

 Our clients rave about their experiences with Mountain View Law Group.
 Check out what they have to say.